- TOURS & SAFARIS

 Get to know a little more about us here.

-Have you met Beanie, our Operations Manager and longest serving guide at Chameleon to date!
+Have you met Beanie, our Senior Tour Guide and longest serving guide at Chameleon to date as well as our expert guide trainer!
 She loves being a Chameleon because there is a great team spirit and people here go the extra mile to get things done and make sure everyone loves Namibia as much as she does.She loves Namibia because it has beautiful deserts, sparsely populated, friendly and helpful people, a wide range of free roaming predators and other wildlife.

 Coolest place I’ve ever visited (apart from Namibia of course) would have to be Peru, because it is so different from Namibia and that trip was a real adventure!